-Our webcam is situated on the 13th floor of the Solar Tower, the view is magnificent from there.
+Our webcam is situated on the 16th floor of the Solar Tower, the view is magnificent from there.
+Visitors of the KAGAN have a look from the 17th and 18th floor!

 In November 1944, the air strikes by the Royal Air Force destroyed 70 per cent of the old town.